 In earlier chapters, we met the Alexandria of mathematicians and scientists, of astronomers and geographers, of anatomists and physiologists, and of poets and playwrights.
 Now we turn to another facet of the city’s endlessly multi-faceted personality, one which was there almost from the beginning but which arguably reached full flower only after the coming of the Romans: the Alexandria of engineers and inventors.

-We must understand that Alexandrians’ conception of time at this point in their history was very different from our own.
+We must understand that the Alexandrians’ conception of time at this point in their history was very different from our own.
 Their only form of clock was the natural one of the sun and moon and stars wheeling overhead, or at best sundials that reckoned time from light and shadow.
 (Fortunately, Alexandria was blessed with near-constant sunshine.)
 Your day began when the sun came up and ended shortly after it went down, and if someone told you to meet him at a given place at noon, you understood that to mean nothing more specific than “around the time that the sun is directly overhead”; by necessity, schedules didn’t get any more precise than that.
 Luckily, there were no railroad timetables to keep.

 The closest thing to a mechanical clock to exist before Ctesibius was a gadget known as a clepsydra — literally translated, a “water thief.”
-It was simply a receptacle with a spout at the top and a stoppered hole at the bottom.
+It was a receptacle with a spout at the top and a stoppered hole at the bottom.
 To use it, one filled it up with water, then removed the stopper.
 When the clepsydra was empty, an arbitrary amount of time — exactly how much was uncertain — was known to have passed.
-Rather than being used to count time in the abstract, the clepsydra was used to parcel out equal quantities of the precious resource.
-It might be used to ensure equal time during a political debate, or used in court to ensure that both the defense and the prosecution had the same amount of time to present their arguments.
-“Lawyers are driven by the clepsydra, never at leisure,” wrote Plato.
+Rather than being used to count time in the abstract, the clepsydra was used to parcel out equal quantities of it.
+It might be used to ensure equal time during a political debate, or used in court to ensure that both the defense and the prosecution had the same amount of time to present their arguments: “Lawyers are driven by the clepsydra, never at leisure,” wrote Plato.
 Which is not to say that it didn’t have its applications for leisure-time activities: brothels allegedly used it to ensure that customers all got equal time with the girls or boys.

 One might presume that it would be possible to measure more granular if still arbitrary units of time by waiting for the clepsydra to be half emptied, or a quarter so, etc. Certainly it would be simple enough to mark different water levels on the surface of a glass clepsydra.
 But it wasn’t quite that easy, due to a frustrating reality of physics: the more water in the clepsydra, the more quickly it flowed out of the hole at its bottom, thanks to the greater weight of water pushing on the whole from above.
 Thus the real halfway mark in terms of time would come at some indeterminate point well after the clepsydra was half empty of water.
 This meant that, while the clepsydra could be used to ensure equal time, it couldn’t be used to measure time in any real sense whatsoever — until Ctesibius.

-His ingenious solution to the conundrum began with a second, much larger clepsydra mounted above the the first one, dispensing water into it at such a rate that the smaller clepsydra below it always remained full; this ensured that water would flow out of the hole at its bottom at a constant rate.
+His ingenious solution to the conundrum began with a second, much larger clepsydra mounted above the the first one, dispensing water into it at such a rate that the smaller clepsydra below it always remained full; this ensured that water would always flow out of the hole in its bottom at a constant rate.
 Another receptacle was then placed below this smaller clepsydra to capture this water.
 Markings on its surface allowed it to measure granular units of time with impressive accuracy.

 From this start, Ctesibius’s water clocks evolved into gadgets of amazing sophistication, with feedback mechanisms that allowed them to run as long as the topmost clepsydra was kept full of water; some were even capable of chiming the hour.
 It would be some 1800 years before a more accurate method of measuring time was devised.

-Alexandria itself soon became known as the technological center of the ancient world, the place to come to buy gadgets both frivolous and practical.
+Alexandria itself soon became known as the technological center of the Mediterranean world, the place to come to buy gadgets both frivolous and practical.
 Alongside all of its other identities, it was a city of cogs and gears, of blowing air and running water — for, what with the absence of electricity, pneumatics and hydraulics had to serve in its stead.
 The docks and wharves of this eminently commercial city featured the most advanced cranes and hoists to be found anywhere in the classical world — “Give me a place to stand and a lever long enough, and I will move the world,” Archimedes had said — even as Alexandria boasted the most sophisticated indoor plumbing of any city of the era.
 Small wonder that, some 200 years after Ctesibius, the besieged Julius Caesar couldn’t help but admire the many intricate mechanisms his enemies rolled into place to oppose him.
 And yet the most astonishing days of Alexandrian engineering were still to come.

 We know shockingly little today about the man with the auspicious name of Hero, who was widely regarded during his own time and long afterward as the most prolific inventor of complex, often semi-autonomous machinery that the world had ever known.
 We can identify even the rough era in which he lived thanks only to a lunar eclipse that we know to have taken place in AD 62, and which we find mentioned in one of his surviving writings; thus we know that he was alive and active during that year.
 But there is, alas, little else we can say about Hero the man with any degree of certainty whatsoever.
 So, his writings about the things he made will have to speak for him.
 Many of them too have been lost to us, but a fair number have reached us, either in the original Greek or in later translations into Latin or Arabic.
 They speak eloquently of his extraordinary ingenuity.